lemontron/lemontron/lemontron-rev-e/index.md

 order: 0
 ---

-Rev E builds on the previous Lemontrons with the Endgame Lemonstruder, the final design with a 4.5:1 gear reduction + 100% PTFE filament path, a relocated tensioner unlocking extra rigidity, quad fans that are also bigger, a wraparound tool head, and _hundreds_ of other tiny tweaks improving fitment, further shaving the BOM, and increased rigidity throughout.

 {% include tip.html
-title = "Rev E is in private beta!
-The Rev E build guide does not exist!" tip = "Please familiarize yourself with Rev A, then join the Discord to apply to be a beta tester." %}

-## Difficulty
+title = "What you see here is a work in progress!" tip = "All this content is basically just hype for Rev E, not a complete documentation.
+The build guide doesn't even exist!" %}

+Rev E builds on the previous Lemontrons with the Endgame Lemonstruder, the final complete extrusion system with a 4.5:
+1 gear reduction + 100% PTFE filament path, a relocated tensioner unlocking extra rigidity, quad fans that are also bigger, a wraparound tool head, and _hundreds_ of other tiny tweaks improving fitment, further shaving the BOM, and increased rigidity throughout.

+## Printing difficulty: Level 10

-The printing skill level either requires a recent enclosed printer or incredible skill by the operator!
-These tolerances are tight and print quality must be high.
+This bad boy requires a recent enclosed printer or tuning that's considered perfection-seeking!
+These tolerances are tight and print quality _must_ be off-the-charts high.
+As for the actual assembly, the difficulty is much more forgiving-- the tools are common and the build process is extremely rewarding.

 ## Required Tools

 ### Screw Drivers

 As for screws, only M3 (2mm Hex Bit) and a few M2.5 are used.
 I recommend having a dedicated high quality 2mm hex screwdriver, plus a bit for your drill.

 <div class="bom-list">
 {% include tool-item.html